syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Model-Window-Popup.md

 }
 {% endhighlight %}

-If we run the above sample, the below output will appears on iOS device as shown below.
+Run the above sample to get the following output on iOS device.

 ![](GettingStarted_images/ModelView.png)